nazhahmir/sonics/README.md

 │       └──fake_songs.csv
 ```

-After downloading the dataset, to split it into train, val, and test set we will need to run the following part from the parent folder
+After downloading the dataset, to split it into train, val, and test set, we will need to run the following part from the parent folder

 ```
 python data_split.py